-The HTC process was invented at the beginning of the 20th century by Friedrich Bergius, focusing on the carbonization of biomass to biocoal within a few hours using a pressure chamber at high temperatures.
+The hydrothermal carbonization (or HTC) process was invented at the beginning of the 20th century by Friedrich Bergius, focusing on the carbonization of biomass to biocoal within a few hours using a pressure chamber at high temperatures.
 The modern process was “reinvented” in the last decade as the search for alternative sources of energy has intensified, and the amount of unused organic waste from urban areas and industrial processes has increased.

-As opposed to processes such as torrefaction or pyrolysis, HTC uses heated water (at temperatures around 200 °C and at an elevated pressure) to “cook” the biomass and produces a slurry that can be efficiently processed into biocoal.
-HTC unlocks most efficiently the energetic potential in organic waste: the ideal biowaste-to-energy technology.
+As opposed to processes such as torrefaction or pyrolysis, hydrothermal carbonization uses heated water (at temperatures around 200 °C and at an elevated pressure) to “cook” the biomass and produces a slurry that can be efficiently processed into biocoal.
+HTC unlocks most efficiently the energetic potential in organic waste: the ideal organic waste-to-energy technology.

-Before the HTC process begins, the organic waste is crushed and sieved, and in some cases washed to remove impurities.
-The biomass is then fed into an HTC-cooker, which at high temperatures and pressure “cooks” the biomass, resulting in a biocoal-slurry.
-This slurry is then further dried to produce a biocoal-cake, which can then be further processed for firing in the form of powder, pellets or briquettes.
+This slurry is then further dried to produce a biocoal cake, which can then be further processed for firing in the form of powder, pellets or briquettes.
 The resulting product is a dry and solid biocoal, with similar fuel characteristics to fossil coal, and can be used in a number of different ways.

 Uses of Biocoal

 Biocoal can be used directly as an energy source in existing coal-fired power plants.
 In addition, biocoal can be processed into syngas and secondary products, such as second generation liquid BtL-fuels through gasification (Fischer-Tropsch-Synthesis).